ashwin-phadke/cvplayground/README.md

       command to install all the necessary requirements needed to run this project.

-    - Use the model_downloader.py file
+    - Use the model_downloader.py file.
+You can download all the models using this file to perform object detection with.

     - Create a `sqlite` database file inside `db` giving the name you wish.
 The project uses `cvplayground.sqlite` for simplicity.